jabrena/liverobots/README.md

 #### Modelling Bumper as a SCXML file ####

-In this project, I will try to explore another way to model behaviours with SCXML.
+In this project, I will try to explore another way to model behaviours.
+In this case using a FSM with SCXML.

+Open the file: https://github.com/jabrena/liverobots/blob/master/lib/BrityModel.scxml Using the following tool: http://code.google.com/p/scxmlgui/source/browse/trunk/extra/fsm-editor.jar

 ![ScreenShot](https://raw.github.com/jabrena/liverobots/master/docs/scxml/BrityModel.png)